Asymptotic harmonic behavior in the prime number distribution: Introduction

 based on the Chebyshev functions

 where the sum is over all primes $p$ and integers $k$.
-In Theorem 1.1, normalization of $\Phi(x)$ in Theorem 1.1 is by $x^\frac{1}{4}$ according to (\ref{EQN_D}) and $Z$ is absolutely convergent for all $x>0$, whereas in (\ref{EQN_vm}) normalization is by $\sqrt{u}$ and the sum $\Sigma \frac{u^{z_k-\frac{1}{2}}}{z_k}$ is not absolutely convergent.
-Similar to Corollary 1.2, it will be appreciated that the left hand side of (\ref{EQN_vm}) will be bounded in the limit of large $u$ if the Riemann hypothesis is true.
+In (\ref{EQN_LA5}), $\Phi(x)$ has a normalization by $x^\frac{1}{4}$ according to and $Z$ is absolutely convergent for all $x>0$, whereas in (\ref{EQN_vm}) $\psi_C(u)$ is normalized by $\sqrt{u}$ and the sum $\Sigma \frac{u^{z_k-\frac{1}{2}}}{z_k}$ is not absolutely convergent.
+Similar to Corollary 1.2, the left hand side of (\ref{EQN_vm}) will be bounded in the limit of large $u$ if the Riemann hypothesis is true.

-In \S2, we give some background on $\zeta(z)$.
-In \S3 we introduce an integral representation of $\xi(z)$ and derive one of its integral properties associated with the singularity of $\zeta(z)$ at $z=1$.
-In \S4, we apply Cauchy's integral formula to $\zeta(z)$ to derive a sum of residues associated by the $z_k$.
-The proof Theorem 1.1 is given in \S5 by a Fourier transform and asymptotic analysis of the expanded Euler's identity.
-In \S6, we report on a direct evaluation of $\Phi(x)$ using the primes up to one trillion, to show the harmonic behavior as as encoded in $Z$ by the first few zeros $z_k$.
+\S2 presents some preliminaries on $\zeta(z)$. \S3 gives an integral representation of $\zeta(z)$ and a discussion on its singularity at $z=1$.
+In \S4, Cauchy's integral formula is applied to derive a sum of residues associated with the $z_k$.
+The proof Theorem 1.1 follows from a Fourier transform and asymptotic analysis (\S5).
+In \S6, we illustrate a direct evaluation of $\Phi(x)$ using the primes up to one trillion, showing harmonic behavior arising from $Z$ by the first few zeros $z_k$.
 We summarize our findings in \S7.